doles/magnolia-thymeleaf-renderer/README.md

 To see how the blossom-serlvet needs to be setup, and how to use the magnolia processors take a look at the example web app

-January 2014: Updated the dependencies and the example to magnolia 5.2.1 and blossom 3.0
+Oktober 2014: Updated the dependencies and the example to magnolia 5.3.4 and blossom 3.0.4, now depending on bundled wepapp artifact